Manage organizational alignment

 RACI matrix: Clearly defined roles are an important aspect of any operating model.
 Use the provided RACI matrix to map responsibility, accountability, consulted, and informed roles to each of the teams for various functions of the cloud operating model.

 The following organizational structures do not necessarily have to map to an organizational chart (org chart).
 Org charts generally reflect command and control management structures.
 Conversely, the following organizational structures are designed to capture alignment of roles and responsibilities.
-In an agile, matrix organization, these structures may be best represented as virtual teams (or v-teams).
+In an agile, matrix organization, these structures may be best represented as virtual teams.
 There is no limitation suggesting that these organizational structures couldn't be represented in an org chart, but it is not necessary in order to produce an effective operating model.

 The first step of managing organizational alignment is to determine how the following organizational structures will be fulfilled: